sisiam08/Next_Level_Development/Assignments/Assignment_3/README.md

 - **COUNT(\*)**: Counts the total number of bookings for each vehicle
 - **HAVING count(\*) > 2**: Filters groups to show only vehicles with MORE THAN 2 bookings
 - The HAVING clause filters on aggregated data (unlike WHERE which filters before grouping)
-- Useful for identifying the most frequently booked vehicles and customer preferences